Frequently Asked Questions

 If your risk level changes at any time during your labor, birth or postpartum, and a transfer becomes medically necessary, we will do the wise thing together, and make that shift.
 In extremely rare instances, we may need to activate Emergency Medical Services.
 Your midwife will accompany you and/or your baby to the hospital (either on the ambulance or in our own car, following behind you), where we will provide a thorough handoff and report to the receiving medical team.
 We will remain with you for continued support whenever possible.

-Once you are discharged from the hospital and have returned home, we will resume our originally planned course of postpartum care, as well as well-newborn care, breastfeeding support, etc.
+Once you are discharged from the hospital and have returned home, we will resume our originally planned course of postpartum care, as well as well-newborn care, and breastfeeding support, unless you opt out.

 Do I also need a doula?

 You may not need a doula, but I would be selling you short if I did not recommend one!
 The role of the doula is very different from that of Midwife.
-A Doula is specifically tuned in and able to completely focus on emotional, physical, and informational support – to help you and your spouse prepare for the act of childbirth, including comfort measures, logistical and practical support as well as coping skills.
-Doulas work closely with you both, and utilize labor positions, comfort tools, and other tips and tricks to reduce discomfort and anxiety throughout the process.
+A Doula is specifically tuned in and able to completely focus on emotional, physical, and informational support, and to help you and your spouse prepare for the act of childbirth, including comfort measures, logistical and practical support as well as coping skills.
+Doulas work closely with you both, utilizing different labor positions, comfort tools, and offer other tips and tricks to reduce discomfort and anxiety throughout the process.
 A Doula will usually be the one to come to your home once labor starts to pick up, but before you are ready for your Midwife to come.

-I was a Birth Doula for a long time, understand the value and impact very personally, and would not birth without one myself.
+Having been a Birth Doula myself, for a decade before becoming a Midwife, I understand the value and impact, and would not birth without one myself regardless of whether it was my first or 5th baby.
 Besides, I know some GREAT ones!
 Just ask!

 Do I also need an OB/Doctor?